Cal Answers

 Is there an easy way to filter for non sponsored awards when working in the different tabs?

-Use the Portfolio tab to identify the funds as Sponsored or Non-Sponsored.
-There is no indication in the other tabs.
+Use the Portfolio report to identify the funds as Sponsored or Non-Sponsored.
+There is no indication in the other reports.

 How can I select all funds to view?